V-Sekai/libgodot_project/README.md

 Note: UI embedding is currently implemented for Apple platforms.
 Please read the [Next Steps](#next-steps) section for more information on the status of other platforms.

 To allow for embedding the Godot UI into a host process the host process needs to be able to pass the necessary data about a native surface where
 Godot may render its contents.
-The form of this native surface is entirely platform and rendering backend specific.
+The form of this native surface is entirely platform and rendering backend-specific.

 The Migeran LibGodot design adds the following types to Godot to allow this:

-* A new ``DisplayServerEmbedded`` implementation which uses externally provided native surfaces as its rendering targets.
+* A new `DisplayServerEmbedded` implementation that uses externally provided native surfaces as its rendering targets.
-* A ``RenderingNativeSurface`` class and its associated platform specific subclasses, e.g. ``RenderingNativeSurfaceApple``.
+* A ``RenderingNativeSurface`` class and its associated platform-specific subclasses, e.g. ``RenderingNativeSurfaceApple``.
-* The ``Window`` class is extended by a ``set_native_surface(Ref<RenderingNativeSurface>)`` method which allows specifying the rendering target of a Window in a typesafe, platform independent manner.
+* The ``Window`` class is extended by a ``set_native_surface(Ref<RenderingNativeSurface>)`` method which allows specifying the rendering target of a Window in a typesafe, platform-independent manner.
 It is even possible to change the rendering target of a Window dynamically during its lifecycle.

 These classes are all exposed to the GDExtension API, so it is easy to use them from the host process.